Today, I want to share something critical to survival…

 The only exception to this desert survival tip is if you know for a fact civilization is only a few miles away.

-But be smart about it and do so in the morning, evening, or night and not in the heat of the day.
+But be smart about it, and do so in the morning, evening, or night, not in the day’s heat.

 Just in case, it’s a longer distance than you anticipated.